 What Is Forced Heirship?

 Forced heirship is a legal concept that's recognized at least to some extent in one state – Louisiana.
 It's far more common in European countries such as France, Germany, Italy, and Spain.
-Japan, Russia and Latin American also recognize forced heirship, and it's common in the Muslim religion.
+Japan, Russia, and some Latin American countries also recognize forced heirship, and it's common in the Muslim religion.

 What Is Forced Heirship?